-We also screen for emotional and psychological readiness to become an egg donor and donate eggs.
-We make sure you understand what’s involved, what it means for you.
+Fairfax EggBank screens for emotional and psychological readiness to become an egg donor and donate eggs.
+We make sure you understand what’s involved and what egg donation means for you.
 We also want to make sure you are prepared to work with the doctors and staff during the egg donation process, which can take six to eight weeks.
-We also assess if you are able to fit egg donation in around work, school, and family responsibilities.
+It’s also important to determine if you are able to fit egg donation in around work, school, and family responsibilities.
 If you can give yourself medications and go to daily appointments.
 Once the process starts, we need to know if you are able to see it through to completion.
-We need to be sure that you can not only handle all of this physically, but emotionally as well.
+We need to be sure that you can not only handle all of this physically but emotionally as well.
 We support our egg donors through every step of the process but donating eggs is a very personal experience.

 Age Matters with Women’s Eggs

 That’s true, they do.
 Every woman is different, of course!
 However, for the most part, the number of and quality of a woman’s eggs begin to go down in her early 30’s.
 Many women who pursue IVF with donor eggs are doing so because they suffer from infertility due to age-related issues.
-A woman is born with her set amount of eggs, 1 to 2 million at birth, and by the time she reaches menopause, that number naturally declines to several hundred.
-It is important to understand Women do not produce “new” eggs, they just release a set number of eggs per menstrual cycle that are either fertilized or discarded by the body with the monthly period.
+A woman is born with her set amount of eggs; about 1 to 2 million at birth.
+By the time she reaches menopause, that number naturally declines to several hundred.
+It is important to understand women do not produce “new” eggs.
+They just release a set number of eggs per menstrual cycle.
+These are either fertilized or discarded by the body with the monthly period.
 There’s also a higher risk of chromosomal problems with eggs of women over 30 that can lead to birth defects.